thegetty/bronze-guidelines/content/vocabulary/lost-wax-casting.md

 layout: vocabulary
 toc: false
 menu: false
-definition: "A technique in which a model made of wax is embedded in a %%refractory mold%% that is heated, thereby melting out the wax and creating a void to be filled with molten metal.
+definition: 'A technique in which a model made of wax is embedded in a %%refractory mold%% that is heated, thereby melting out the wax and creating a void to be filled with molten metal.
 Two primary variations of the technique are referred to as “direct” or “indirect” lost-wax casting, depending on whether the original model is the one sacrificed in the process.
-See [GI§2](#GI§2)."
+See [GI§2](#GI§2).'
 ---

 <div class="backmatter">